Noakhali Medical College: Organization and administration

-Abdul Malek Ukil Medical College is affiliated under Chittagong University.
+Noakhali Medical College is affiliated under Chittagong University.
 The students receive MBBS degree from Chittagong University after completion of their fifth year and passing the final Professional MBBS examination.
 The Professional examinations are held under the university and results are given thereby.
 Internal examinations are also taken on regular interval namely Card completions, term end and regular assessments.

 Admissions

-Abdul Malek Ukil Medical College admits 60 students into the MBBS degree programme yearly under the government medical admission test.
+Noakhali Medical College admits 100 students into the MBBS degree programme yearly under the government medical admission test.
 NMC is under DGHS and curriculum by BMDC (Bangladesh Medical and Dental Council).
-Like other government medical colleges, to be admitted into Abdul Malek Ukil Medical College need to be follow DGHS rules.
+Like other government medical colleges, to be admitted into Noakhali Medical College need to be follow DGHS rules.

 The admission test is conducted centrally by Director of Medical Education under DGHS (nearly 70,000 applicants sat for the medical college entrance examination in Bangladesh).
 The test comprises a written MCQ exam, which is held simultaneously in all government medical colleges on the same day throughout the country.
 Candidates are selected for admission based on national merit and district, whether they are sons or daughters of freedom fighters, and to fill tribal quotas.
 For foreign students, admission is through the embassy of Bangladesh in their respective countries.